qmk/qmk_firmware/keyboards/kinesis/keymaps/xyverz/readme.md

 Removed the Media layer 2018-12-07

-Updated Dvorak layer to move slash to a position relative to my other keyboards 2020-05-04
+Updated Dvorak layer to move slash to a position relative to my other 5x12 ortholinear keyboards 2020-05-04

 ## Still to do: